kyullog/Sprint-Challenge-Node-Express/README.md

 - [ ] Describe Middleware?

+Middleware is a function that can be applied to a server.
+It will take in the request, and either provide a response, or perform some action on that request, and then send it on to the next piece of middleware in the stack.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?